I7-Examples/Bronze/docs/source.txt

 A bed is a kind of supporter.
 A bed is always enterable.
 A bed is usually scenery.
 The description of a bed is usually "Unrumpled: the service keeps them neat and tidy."
 Understand "sheets" or "sheet" or "pillow" or "pillows" as the bed.
 Instead of looking under a bed, say "It is clean beneath as above."
 The scent of a bed is "faint lavender".

 A view is a kind of backdrop.
-The view has a property called refusal.
+The view has some text called refusal.
 The refusal of a view is usually "You are too far from [the noun] to do anything but look."

 Instead of doing something other than examining to a view:
 	if listening to the noun and the noun is audible, continue the action;